IsakTheHacker/c-p3d-samples/README.md

    #6-#8 above (seeing a trend?), and have some major features that I
    would need to re-implement in C++.
 For these reasons, I may never port mappingGUI or device_tester.
-10) I could not get framebuffer-feedback to work.
-I don't know why.
-    I may try to fix this later.
-I'm tired of working on these samples.
-    Feel free to look at my code and tell me where I went wrong.
-It looks to me like I'm doing everything exactly like how the Python code does it.
 0) ShowBase has a number of features which would be useful in the C++ framework, as well.
 Clearly the Python API gets more love, starting at the very beginning (ShowBase vs. PandaFramework), and